 Since pre-production was on high speed, we quickly lined up our crew of assistants, PAs, and a digital tech, as well as a robust vanities team.
 This group included hair/makeup stylist Samantha Fryling, food/beverage stylist Hannah Canvasser, and prop stylist Carl Dove — all of which had assistants to lend a hand.
 Styling for this project was heavy-handed, especially relating to food and beverage, which were the stars of the show.
 While the residential property would provide a food prep/cooking area in the kitchen, the rooftop posed a challenge, as there weren’t any ovens or refrigerators to prepare the dishes.
 We were ready to outfit a truck as a mobile kitchen through Rick Enterprises, however, we were ultimately able to rent a location right below the roof to use as a staging area and bring in the necessary appliances.

-At this point, we’d typically turn our attention to casting and talent, but the client/agency provided our models, consisting of influencers and brand ambassadors.
-Some names (or handles) included @toomuchfood, @dcfoodporn, @ehgg, and @eveats.
-These people would be responsible for their own wardrobe and would additionally generate their own content throughout the production.
+At this point, we’d typically turn our attention to casting and talent, but the client provided the models, consisting of influencers and brand ambassadors.
+Some of the influencers included @toomuchfood, @dcfoodporn, @ehgg, and @eveats.
+These people would be responsible for their wardrobe and would also generate their own content throughout the production.

 With crew booked, locations and talent secured, and a lengthy to-do list checked off, our first shoot day approached, and we prepared for liftoff.